Virus rocks MLB: Cards-Brewers off; 2 St. Louis positives - WHIZ News

 Officials were concerned that the latest Marlins positive test result came five days after the team was last together, when the Marlins beat Philadelphia.

-To help make up all the postponements, MLB and the players’ union agreed Thursday that doubleheaders this season will become a pair of seven-inning games, according to a person familiar with the situation.
-The person spoke to the AP on condition of anonymity because there was no announcement.
+To help make up all the postponements, MLB and the players’ union agreed Thursday that doubleheaders this season will become a pair of seven-inning games.
+The league announced the change Friday.

-AP Sports Writer Steven Wine and Baseball Writer Ben Walker contributed to this report.
+AP Sports Writer Steven Wine, Tom Withers and Steve Megargee, and Baseball Writer Ben Walker contributed to this report.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner